Former City Hall, Singapore

 Aerial view of the old Supreme Court building (foreground left), new Supreme Court building (middle) and City Hall (foreground right).

 The Former City Hall building in Singapore is a national monument gazetted on 14 February 1992.
-It can be found in front of the historical Padang and adjacent to the Former Supreme Court of Singapore, it was designed and built by the architects of the Singapore Municipal Commission, A. Gordans and F. D. Meadows from 1926 to 1929.
+It can be found in front of the historical Padang and adjacent to the Former Supreme Court of Singapore, it was designed and built by the architects of the Municipal Commission of Singapore, A. Gordans and F. D. Meadows from 1926 to 1929.
 A flight of stairs takes visitors from the Corinthian colonnade to the main building.
 The building was constructed to replace several houses designed by architect G.D.
 Coleman.
-It was first known as Municipal Building until 1951 when Singapore was granted city status by King George VI.
+It was first known as the Municipal Building until 1951, when the town of Singapore was granted city status by King George VI.

 History

 A plaque installed on the facade of the City Hall after it was gazetted as National Monument in 1992.

-The Municipal Building was planned and designed by the municipal architect S. D. Meadows, and then by Alexander Gordon, who took over the position in 1925.
+The Municipal Building was planned and designed for the Municipal Commission by the municipal architect S. D. Meadows, and then by Alexander Gordon, who took over the position in 1925.
 The London construction firm Perry and Co.
-(Overseas) Ltd. began in 1926 and was completed in 1929.
-By April the municipality moved into its new home.
-The Governor Hugh Clifford then officially opened the new Municipal Building on 23 July 1929.
-During World War II, when the Japanese occupied Singapore, they managed civic issues from the Municipal Building.
+(Overseas) Ltd. began construction in 1926 and it was completed in 1929.
+By April, the Municipal Commission had moved into its new home.
+Sir Hugh Clifford, the Governor of the Straits Settlements, then officially opened the new Municipal Building on 23 July 1929.
+During the Second World War, when the Japanese occupied Singapore, they managed civic issues from the Municipal Building.
 Political affairs were already being conducted in the building.
 In 1943, the leader of the Indian National Army, Subhas Chandra Bose, rallied for Japanese support to help India be independent of British rule at the Municipal Building.
 British prisoners-of-war were rounded up in front of the building to march to POW camps such as Changi Prison and Selarang.
-On 12 September 1945, the Imperial Japanese Army official Seishirō Itagaki surrendered to Lord Mountbatten in the building to end World War II in Singapore.
-In 1951, it was renamed to its present name City Hall to mark Singapore as a city, after being granted city status.
+On 12 September 1945, the Imperial Japanese Army (IJA) official Seishirō Itagaki surrendered to Lord Louis Mountbatten in the building to end the Second World War in Singapore, 9 days after the surrender was signed.
+In 1951, it was renamed to its present name City Hall to mark the town of Singapore being granted city status by King George VI, and the transfer of functions of the Municipal Commission to the City Council of Singapore.
+At the time, the City of Singapore was the capital of the Crown Colony of Singapore.
+Previously, the town of Singapore had been the capital of the Straits Settlements, up until its abolition in 1946.